teltek/PumukitLmsBundle/Resources/doc/PuMoodleInstallationGuide.md

 ## Introduction

-Pumoodle is a module created for Moodle allowing video embedding from Opencast and PuMuKIT so that you can easily insert videos from those platforms in the courses created.
+PumukitLmsBundle is a module created for Moodle allowing video embedding from Opencast and PuMuKIT so that you can easily insert videos from those platforms in the courses created.

-Follow the next steps to integrate Moodle with eduOER.
+Follow the next steps to integrate Moodle with PuMuKIT.

 ## Modules